ajrominger/to-do/to-do.md

 # logistic
 - slice of science
+    - best practices for SADs
+    - ising and ecology
-    - decide on content
+    - maxent and maxheight as new take on equilib
-    - make slides
+    - gender and race in pop culture and public speach
 - format to-do
     - make bash script that:
         1. commits changes to git